IdkwhatImD0ing/Obsidian-Vault/Midterm 1 Study Guide.md

 - **Overall Accuracy:**
     Canny’s multi-stage process (smoothing, gradient computation, non-maximum suppression, and hysteresis) is designed to optimize both the detection of true edges and the suppression of spurious responses, leading to cleaner, more continuous, and well-defined edges compared to the simpler gradient-based approach of Sobel.

+HEre is an example on how to perform a sobel gradient operator